Blissymbols: The speech question

-Semantics

-Bliss' concern about semantics finds an early referent in John Locke, whose Essay Concerning Human Understanding prevented people from those "vague and insignificant forms of speech" that may give the impression of being deep learning.

-Another vital referent is Leibniz's project of an ideographic language called "universal character", based on the principles of Chinese characters.
-It would contain small figures representing "visible things by their lines, and the invisible, by the visible which accompany them", as well as adding "certain additional marks, suitable to make understood the flexions and the particles."
-Bliss stated that his own work was an attempt to take up the thread of Leibniz's project.

-Finally there is a strong influence by the work The Meaning of Meaning (1923) by C. K. Ogden and I. A. Richards, which was considered a standard work on semantics.
-Bliss found especially useful their "triangle of reference": the physical thing or "referent" that we perceive would be represented at the right vertex; the meaning that we know by experience (our implicit definition of the thing), at the top vertex; and the physical word that we speak or symbol we write, at the left vertex.
-The reversed process would happen when we read or listen to words: from the words, we recall meanings, related to referents which may be real things or unreal "fictions".
-Bliss was particularly concerned with political propaganda, whose discourses would tend to contain words that correspond to unreal or ambiguous referents.

 Grammar

 The grammar of Blissymbols is based on a certain interpretation of nature, dividing it into matter (material things), energy (actions), and human values (mental evaluations).
-In an ordinary language, these would give place respectively to nouns, verbs, and adjectives.
+In a natural language, these would give place respectively to nouns, verbs, and adjectives.
 In Blissymbols, they are marked respectively by a small square symbol, a small cone symbol, and a small V or inverted cone.
 These symbols may be placed above any other symbol, turning it respectively into a "thing", an "action", and an "evaluation":

 When a symbol is not marked by any of the three grammar symbols (square, cone, inverted cone), it may refer to a non-material thing, a grammatical particle, etc.